 Our safeguarding approach

 It is our responsibility to ensure team members, operations and programs do no harm to the people and communities we work with or put anyone, especially vulnerable populations, at risk of abuse or exploitation.
 We take this responsibility seriously and we continue to invest in and strengthen our approach to safeguarding.
 We are committed to putting survivors first, providing them with the support they need, ensuring transparency with donors and local communities, and taking corrective action.

-For additional information about safeguarding, please read below or download our Global Safeguarding Report FY19, which provides an overview of our agency-wide approach to safeguarding, as well as our case numbers for our fiscal year 2019 (July 2018 - June 2019).
+For additional information about safeguarding, please read below or download Part 1 and Part 2 (available in Spanish, French and Arabic) of our Global Safeguarding Report, which provides an overview of our agency-wide approach and commitments to safeguarding, as well as our case numbers for our fiscal year 2019 (July 2018 - June 2019).